hdfchain/hdfd/README.md

 which is a bitcoin full node implementation that is still under active development.
-To gain the benefit of btcd's ongoing upgrades, including improved peer and connection handling, database optimization, and other blockchain related technology improvements, dcrd is continuously synced with the btcd codebase.
+To gain the benefit of btcd's ongoing upgrades, including improved peer and connection handling, database optimization, and other blockchain related technology improvements, hdfd is continuously synced with the btcd codebase.

 ## What is a full node?